| Search our quarter-million Q&As |

-Copper plating without electricity
+-----Copper plating without electricity

 What are the reactions involved in copper plating without electricity?
-Description: When we immersed the iron nail in copper sulphate ⇦ this on eBay or Amazon [affil links] solution (5% CuSO4 solution in 1% H2SO4), the nail became brown in color.
+Description: When we immersed the iron nail in copper sulphate ⇦ on eBay or Amazon [affil link] solution (5% CuSO4 solution in 1% H2SO4), the nail became brown in color.
 It looks like more corroded than plated.
 Why is it so?

 Andrew P.Student - Mandaluyong, NCR, Philippines